willief/Rewards_plotting/README.md

 ### 4. Viewing the Graph

-- The resulting plot will be saved in your home directory as `rewards_balance_plot.html`.
-This graph is interactive: you can zoom in, select specific nodes, and more.
+- The resulting plot will be saved in the app directory as `~/.local/share/safe/tools/rewards_plotting/rewards_balance_plot.html`.
+- This graph is interactive: you can zoom in, select specific nodes, and more.

 ---